-GASB Statement 34 requires that non-current governmental assets, such as land and improvements, and non-current governmental liabilities, such as general obligation bonds and due to developer be reported in the governmental activities column in the government-wide Statement of Net Position.
+GASB Statement 34 requires that non-current governmental assets, such as infrastructure, and non-current governmental liabilities, such as capital improvement bonds, be reported in the governmental activities column in the government-wide Statement of Net Position.

-4. Assets, Liabilities, and Net Position or Equity
+4. Assets, Deferred Outflows of Resources, Liabilities, and Net Position or Equity a.

-a.
 Cash and Investments